tyleretters/lordsofthepit.com/_pages/lords-haus.md

 ## Registration

 Space is again reserved to 35 participants.
 Registration will take place across three phases.
 Submit payment when your phase opens to secure any remaining spots.
 Attempting to register before you have been invited to will only result in being refunded.
 Being invited to register does not guarantee your admittance.
-This event will sell out. **Current spots remaining: 1.
-If you are reading this, please keep in mind that the last spot may be taken before you have a chance to register.
-If that happens, you will be refunded and put on standby.**
+This event will sell out. **Current spots remaining: 2.**

 - **Phase 1: Lords of the Pit in good standing - REGISTRATION IS NOW OPEN**
 - **Phase 2: Previous Lords' Haüs participants - REGISTRATION IS NOW OPEN**